It can be hard to keep tabs on twins — especially once they’re mobile — if your baby monitor doesn’t have some essential functions.

 A nice-sized 3.5-inch screen gives you a clear, crisp picture in a real-time video stream.
 You won’t be squinting to try to make out what your little treasures are doing.

-No need to worry about interference or privacy with the 2.4 GHz wireless transmission.
+There’s no need to worry about interference or privacy with the 2.4 GHz wireless transmission.

-It even monitors the nursery temperature and displays it on the monitor screen, and an alarm will tell you when the camera batteries are low.
+This device even monitors the nursery temperature and displays it on the monitor screen, and an alarm will tell you when the camera batteries are low.

 - Clear vision with a good-sized monitor.